7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 10/exercise_1.md

 and make sure the names of your test functions end in `_test` (eunit automatically exports the test functions for you).
 That feature of eunit comes in handy in this exercise.

-The book uses the old "suffix rules" in the makefile, which have been replaced by pattern rules.
+The book uses the old "suffix rules" in the makefile, which have been replaced by "pattern rules".
 Here is a modern interpretation:

 ```makefile
 modules = a b